AndrewJBateman/angular-material-portfolio/README.md

 * **Blog:** Working.
 Posts are stored in the app Firebase DB and displayed on the Blog Posts page.
 No authorization required to Read posts.
 Google Firebase auth service added so an authenticated user can log in to Create, Update and Delete posts.
 Mat-cards now display Post title, subtitle, content, post category (dev, IT or Eng), time to read (calculated using a simple Angular pipe) and how old the post is (another pipe using the npm module Day.js).
 The Posts list page shows the image with the image credit text in bottom left corner.
 The Post Detail page adds a web link to the image authors page in the card footer.
 Note: I keep a backup copy of each post in the post-backups folder, in case the Firestore database goes down.
 **TODO:**  It is not currently possible to Update the image in a post - consider adding this and using firestore photo sizing to get the right width to height ratio (16:9).
 Post create page - change size, button color?
 Add link to project detail page.
+**TODO:** add Tabs so all Dev, Eng & IT posts shown in their own tabs (currently creates gaps with div.ng-star-inserted class).

 * **Future Updates** Dark mode toggle, CV Download, blog list mode toggle (removes photos from list page)/Field Selector to only show Dev, Eng or IT, blog post notification - tells readers there is a new post.